ecezalp/ecezalp-io/src/main/resources/blogEntries/markdown/syntaxHighlighting.md

-# how I got syntax highlighting for my blog
+# syntax highlighting for Markdown in React
 When I first started conceptualizing this blog, I had a few things in mind.
 From here on, I will refer to them as my blog principles:

 1. I will use React.js